Residency in Radiation Oncology

 Current ERAS Applications

-The Department of Radiation Oncology earned ACGME accreditation status for its residency training program in 2005.
+The Department of Radiation Oncology earned ACGME accreditation status for its Radiation Oncology Residency Training Program in 2005.

 UT Southwestern Medical Center has a long history and commitment to resident training, with more than 70 currently accredited residency and fellowship programs operating this year.
-Affiliation agreements with the teaching hospitals of Parkland Memorial Hospital, UT Southwestern University Hospitals (Zale Lipshy and St. Paul), and Children's Medical Center Dallas offer a wide variety of learning experiences for residents and fellows alike.
+Affiliation agreements with the teaching hospitals of Parkland Memorial Hospital, UT Southwestern University Hospitals (William P. Clements Jr. University Hospital and Zale Lipshy University Hospital), and Children’s Health℠ offer a wide variety of learning experiences for residents and fellows alike.

 Department faculty and staff, which includes 16 physicians and 12 medical physicists, treat approximately 150 patients a day.